satra/NiPyPe-Paper/nipype_paper.rst

 Uniform accessing to tools, their usage, and execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To access an interface for the supported software user has to first
-import it from an appropriate Python package (each neuroimaging software
+Users access interfaces by importing them from NiPyPe modules.
+Each
-distribution such as FSL, SPM, Camino etc. has a corresponding Python
+neuroimaging software distribution such as FSL, SPM, Camino, etc., has a
-package in the NiPyPe.interfaces namesapce):
+corresponding module in the nipype.interfaces namespace.

 >>> from NiPyPe.interfaces.camino import DTIFit

-To learn how to use a given Interface user can call help() method in an
-interactive console:
+The help() function for each interface prints the inputs and the outputs
+associated with the interface.

 >>> DTIFit.help()
 Inputs
 ------